martinville/solarsynkv3/docs/INSTALL.md

 Click your profile picture in the bottom left of the HA interface and go to the "Security" tab.
 Scroll down to the bottom and generate a long-lived token.
 The name isn't important for SolarSynk, but the token key is what you need to enter in the configuration page.

+### Create Settings helper entity
+When this addon post inverter values to home assistant via the API the entities become un-managable by the user.
+Therefore its nesesarry to create a helper entity to be able to set the settings you want to post to the inverter.
+To create the entity go to Settings --> Devices & Services --> Click the Helpers tab on the top navigation menu --> Create New.

+Helper type is "Text" so search and select for "Text" and name it "solarsynkv3_[YOUR_INVERTER_SERIAL_HERE]_settings"

 ### Start the script
 After entering all of the required information you can go ahead and start the service script.